lusy/wikifilters/README.md

 # Wikifilters

-This repository contains an inquiry into Wikipedia's edit filter system.
+This repository contains an inquiry into EN Wikipedia's edit filter system.

 ## Structure